Babybird: Commercial release

-During 1995, two further albums of demo recordings were released under the name Babybird (Bad Shave and Fatherhood) and two in 1996 (The Happiest Man Alive and Dying Happy).
+During 1995, two further albums of demo recordings were released under the name Baby Bird (Bad Shave and Fatherhood) and two in 1996 (The Happiest Man Alive and Dying Happy).
 Babybird were signed to Echo Records (a division of the Chrysalis Group), and the first authentic single, a full-band recording of "Goodnight", which had appeared in demo form on Fatherhood, was released in July 1996, becoming a minor hit in the UK Singles Chart.

 The group's second single, "You're Gorgeous", reached number 3 in the UK in October 1996, and was one of the biggest selling singles of the year, going on to chart around the world.
 Jones has declared it is a feminist song.
 However, for its message, it presented a more commercial face to the public in comparison to Jones's earlier work, as well as in comparison to the rest of the material on the Ugly Beautiful album.
 The album produced two more hit singles in "Candy Girl" and "Cornershop".

 In 1997 the band returned to the studio, with producer Darren Allison.
 They recorded two new tracks - a brand new version of "Bad Shave", and a re-working of "CFC".
 These new tracks were included on the 1997 U.S. release of Ugly Beautiful.

 Babybird returned, minus keyboardist Huw Chadbourn, in 1998 with There's Something Going On, preceded by a single, "Bad Old Man".
 The album was a modest success and was followed by further minor hits, "If You'll Be Mine" and "Back Together".

 In 2000, a line-up of Babybird comprising Jones, Scott and Matt Hay created a third album.
 Bugged.
 Sales were poor and the two singles from it, "The F-Word" (later the theme tune to Gordon Ramsay's UK TV cookery show of the same name) and "Out of Sight" barely dented the charts.
 Babybird were dropped by their record label soon after.
 A third single from the album, "Fireflies" / "Getaway" was released on Animal Noise Records, but sold few copies.
 The band subsequently split.

 Jones went on to write fiction, release solo work and score a film, Blessed, in 2004.
 In October 2005, a posting on the Babybird website announced that the band had reformed as a three-piece featuring Jones, Scott and Robert Gregory.
 An album, Between My Ears There Is Nothing But Music was released on 25 September 2006.